 VISIT THE HORSES

-For those with less energy or time to explore, don’t miss the fantastic view of the Estuary from the top of the hill near the Hill House.
+You can take a short walk to get a panoramic view of the Estuary from the top of the hill near the Hill House.
 Meet our friendly horses Trojan, Juno, Persia and Phantom.

 POINT SORELL & PENGUIN ROOKERIES

 Venture to the beach in front of the house, either by meandering through the gardens or down the driveway.
 Turn left and follow the walking track which starts at the end of the beach.
 The foreshore track takes about 20 minutes each way, and past the historic Larooma Homestead (c.1875), Spy Island and the Carbuncle, both of which can be reached at low tide for those more adventurous souls.
 Fairy Penguin and Muttonbird rookeries inhabit the Point, and in summer months it is possible to watch the penguins coming ashore at dusk.
 45 min return walk.